Chief Fellow 2020-21

-Dr. Brittany Crowley is currently a fourth-year psychiatry resident at the Harvard Longwood Psychiatry Residency Program.
+Dr. Brittany Crowley joined the fellowship after completing her psychiatry residency at the Harvard Longwood Psychiatry Residency Program.
 She received her medical degree at Drexel University College of Medicine in 2015, where she received a professionalism award for peer development.
 Dr. Crowley received the Medical Student Teaching Award at Newton Wellesley Hospital during residency training.
 She was a leader on the Harvard Longwood Recruitment Committee and the Resident Leadership Council.
 As Chief Resident for Inpatient Psychiatry during this academic year (2018-19), Dr. Crowley is providing a pathway for junior and senior residents to communicate with program leadership.
 She is also very involved resident wellness initiatives.

 Dr. Petya Radoeva graduated from the Psychiatry Residency Program at the University of Washington in Seattle.
 She received her MD/PhD in neuroscience from SUNY Upstate Medical University in Syracuse, where she studied the association between autism spectrum disorder and social cognition, as well as the integrity of white matter tracts in the brains of youth with velocardiofacial syndrome.
 During her residency, she explored gender differences in white matter tracts connecting the frontal lobe and the amygdala in youth with ASD.
 She is currently a research scientist in the PediMIND research program at Bradley Hospital mentored by Dr. Daniel Dickstein, where she will focus future research on further elucidating the relationship between genes, neurodevelopment, and neurocognition in youth with neurodevelopmental disorders.